Connecting Primordial Gravitational Waves and Dark Energy: Relations between Inflation and Dark Energy

 To verify and illustrate the relations among $w_0$--$w_a$--$r$ we show the exact solutions for these quantities over a range of $\al$ and $\phi_i$.
 Figure~\ref{fig:w0wa} shows where the models lie in the $w_0$--$w_a$ space, with colors corresponding to different $\al$ and symbols to different $\phi_i$.
 They lie tightly clustered along the relation of Eq.~\eqref{eq:waw0}, showing that $w_a$ is indeed a dynamical physics calibration parameter.
 Slight deviations start to arise only outside the viable region, $w_0>-0.8$ (see Section~\ref{sec:expt}).
 All models depend little on $\vpi$ for $\vpi\lesssim-10$, and even out to $\vpi\approx-8$ stay on the $w_0$--$w_a$ relation; those that deviate at $\vpi>-8$ again tend to lie in the unviable regime.

 Figure~\ref{fig:rw} demonstrates the correspondence between inflationary $r$ and the dark energy parameters.
 For a given $\al$ the derived values for $r$, $w_0$, $w_a$ are plotted, using $\vpi=-15$ (but we just saw that $w_0$ and $w_a$ are rather insensitive to $\vpi$ over the viable range).
-The tensor to scalar ratio $r$ will scale as $1/N^2$ for fixed $\al$ (while dark energy dynamics does not depend on $N$), and we show a band from $N=[50,60]$, with the solid curve linking the different $\al$ values for $N=51$.
+The tensor to scalar ratio $r$ in Eq.~\eqref{eq:rns} scales as $1/N^2$ for fixed $\alpha$ (while dark energy dynamics does not depend on $N$, thawing from a late time frozen state), and we show a band from $N = [50,60]$ (this band should cover a reasonable range of inflation reheating scenarios), with the solid curve linking the different $\alpha$ values for $N = 51$.
 We explicitly see that dark energy dynamics and the strength of the primordial gravitational wave signature are inversely proportional, so that within this model if we fail to detect primordial gravitational waves we are likely to see dark energy dynamics distinct from a cosmological constant, while conversely if we fail to detect dark energy dynamics we are likely to detect primordial gravitational waves.
 With next generation experiments in both the CMB and cosmic distance/structure surveys, we may well detect both as measurement uncertainties should be of order (e.g.\ \cite{1611.00036,1809.01669,1907.04473,1910.09273}) $\sigma(r)\approx 5\times10^{-4}$, $\sigma(w_0)\approx0.08$, $\sigma(w_a)\approx0.2$ (while there are plans for experiments to improve these further).